vmleon/oci-multiplayer-old/livelabs/devops/rollback/rollback.md

-# Lab 6: Release New Feature
+# Release New Feature

 ## Introduction

+As part of a normal software development lifecycle, you will have to create new features and deploy those new features.
+OCI DevOps helps you to do that.

+Estimated Lab Time: 15 minutes

+### Objectives

 In this lab, you are going to change the code to one of the components and release the application again.
 The release will be done by running the Build pipeline and Deployment pipeline.

-Estimated Lab Time: 15 minutes

 ### Prerequisites